-This course requires attendance on Tuesdays from 10.15am to 1.15pm for 12 weeks commencing 21 September 2021.
-On-campus attendance at Jordanstown campus or online attendance to be confirmed.
+This course requires on campus attendance for 12 weeks commencing 26 September 2022.
+On-campus attendance at our Belfast campus with days and times to be confirmed.

 Degree (second class Honours or above) in Law, Social Sciences, Humanities or a cognate discipline.
 Other degrees may be considered.

 Applicants whose first language is not English must meet the minimum English entrance requirements of the University and will need to provide recent evidence of this (certified within the last two years).

 Most of our courses require a minimum English level of IELTS 6.0 or equivalent, with no band score under 5.5.
 Trinity ISE: Pass at level III also meets this requirement.

 Please see details of the English language qualifications and certificates we can accept - https://www.ulster.ac.uk/__data/assets/pdf_file/0005/177404/Other-english-language-tests-and-qualifications-2017.pdf